ctxzz/gantt-chart-demo/README.md

 # gantt-chart-demo

-This is a demo of a time-scalable Gantt chart,
+This is a demo of a time-scalable Gantt chart.

 ## Demo